 Q What's the cancellation policy?

 A You can cancel your animal walk or visit anytime up to 7 days before you're booked in.
-Please note a 3.9% cancellation charge applies to all refunds.
+Please note a 3.9% cancellation charge applies.
 If less than 7 days notice is given I'm afraid no refunds will be given.
 You can reschedule up to 24 hours prior to your booking.
 Email belinda@huckleberrywoods if you would like to make changes to your booking

 Q What is your children's policy?